-With 319 million monthly active users that, between them, are sending out 500 million tweets every single day, Twitter is one of the leading social media platforms.
+With 319 million monthly active users that, between them, are sending out 500 million tweets every single day, Twitter is one of the leading social media platforms and Twitter marketing is becoming more popular accordingly.

 It’s safe to say, then, that there are a lot of people using the platform—but are they using it for business or pleasure?